 7. Buy some souvenirs at the Central Market Hall.

 Buy some souvenirs and try local food at the great 19th century Central Market Hall.
 The list of Hungarian specialties to try and things to bring back home you will find here.

 8. Visit Váci Utca, the most famous shopping street in Budapest.

 Take a walk along and window shop on Váci Street, one of the world’s most attractive shopping streets lined with beautiful buildings, cafes and fashion stores.
 This great pedestrian zone stretches between the Central Market Hall and Vörösmarty Square.
-There is lot of things to do and to see, but remember that the neighborhood is geared towards tourists, so the shops, and cafes are a bit overpriced.
+There is a lot of things to do and to see, but remember that the neighborhood is geared towards tourists, so the shops and cafes are a bit overpriced.

 The Margaret Island provides a peaceful hideaway from hectic downtown Budapest with large green areas, flowery gardens, old trees, and lots of entertainment.
-One of the most well known attractions of the island is the Musical Fountain.
+One of the most well-known attractions of the island is the Musical Fountain.
 Tip: Watch the show at night when the plumes of water and water vapor are illuminated by alternating coloreds lights.

 10. Climb up the Gellért Hill.